Monday, February 3, 2020

 April – the Civil War (other) (because of the anniversaries of Fort Sumter and Appomattox), Muslim history (because of National Arab American Heritage Month)

-May – Asian history and Asian American history (because of Asian American and Pacific Islander Heritage Month) – also Jewish American Heritage Month, but I display the Jewish history category year-round (as noted earlier)
+May – Asian history and Asian American history (because of Asian American and Pacific Islander Heritage Month) – also Jewish American Heritage Month, but I display the Jewish history category year-round (as noted above)

-June – World War II (because of the anniversary of D-Day), British wars (for no particular reason)
+June – World War II (other) (because of the anniversary of D-Day), British wars (for no particular reason)

 July – the American Revolution (other) (because of the Fourth of July), the French Revolution (because of Bastille Day)